Plantar fasciitis is a common and often painful condition affecting the heel and bottom of the foot.

 While wearing the right shoes is crucial, there are other steps you can take to manage plantar fasciitis effectively:

-- Stretching Exercises: Regularly stretching the calf muscles and plantar fascia can help alleviate tension and reduce pain.
+- Stretching Exercises: Regularly stretching the plantar fascia and calf muscles can help alleviate tension and reduce pain.

-- Orthotic Inserts: Custom or over-the-counter orthotic inserts can provide additional arch support and cushioning.
+- Orthotic Inserts: Custom or over-the-counter orthotic inserts can provide additional arch support and help control excessive pronation when needed.

 - Ice Therapy: Applying ice to the affected area can help reduce inflammation and pain.